Neonatal and Pediatric Specialty Transport Services

 In recognition of its rapid response to a serious traffic accident that helped save the lives of several children, the Neonatal/Pediatric Transport Team at Children’s Health of Dallas is the 2022 recipient of the Helicopter Association International Salute to Excellence Golden Hour Award.
 Children’s Health, one of the nation’s largest pediatric health systems, transported more than 5,000 patients in 2021.

 Children’s Health Transport team offers more than 33 years of nationally recognized neonatal and pediatric transport expertise.
-Our team is an industry leader that is staffed by a multidisciplinary team capable of transporting more than 7000 critically or injured patients annually.
+Our team is an industry leader that is staffed by multidisciplinary professionals.

 We’re by your side® to provide the highest quality of care, including: